 Additionally, the release of neurotransmitters and hormones and changes in the regulation of blood flow, both centrally and peripherally, have been shown to have an effect on pain reduction.

-Our team of physiotherapists are highly trained in acupuncture for pain disorders and musculoskeletal injuries and teaches other health care professionals how to effectively use acupuncture.
-They also work closely with our Registered Acupuncturist, who is the head instructor, and who treats a wide range of medical conditions using this ancient technique backed by loads of present day research.
+Our physiotherapist is highly trained in acupuncture for pain disorders and musculoskeletal injuries and teaches other health care professionals how to effectively use acupuncture.

 Acupuncture and Traditional Chinese Medicine

 Acupuncture from a Chinese medicine perspective is quite complex and can be difficult for many people to comprehend.
 This is because it is based, on the philosophy that what happens to one part of the body affects every other part of the body.
 The mind and body are not viewed separately, but as part of one intricate system.
 Similarly, organs and the systems encompassing them are viewed as interconnected entities that work harmoniously to keep the body functioning.

 One concept unique to Acupuncture is qi (pronounced “chi”), which is considered a vital force or energy responsible for controlling the workings of the human mind and body by flowing through the body’s channels or “meridians”.
 There are a total of 12 primary meridians corresponding to organs.
 Imbalances in the flow of qi cause illness.
 Acupuncture (often used in conjunction with Chinese Herbal Medicine) helps restore energy balance in the body.
 The opposites of Yin and Yang are also concepts that help explain Traditional Chinese Medicine and use of Acupuncture.

 Aside from the musculoskeletal and pain conditions, acupuncture can be used to treat the following conditions:

 - Depression and anxiety,